Regd.No.: 126198/071/072

 What Is Included ?

-• Pickups and drops from hotels and airport.
+• Pickups and drops from hotels and airports.

 • Breakfast in Kathmandu.

-• Kathmandu -jiri by public Transport as per the group size.
+• Kathmandu -Jiri by Public Transport as per the group size.

-• All necessary paper work and National Park permits \TIMS.
+• All necessary paperwork and National Park permits \TIMS.

 • All our government taxes. vat, tourist service charges.